pixlie/dwata/README.md

 - Will soon connect to Slack, Shopify, Stripe, LinkedIn and many others
 - Can read from databases like MySQL, PostgreSQL...
 - Uses AI to label documents, get summary of documents (email threads)

+## Why should I trust dwata?

+Good question.
+I am Sumit, founder of dwata and I am building dwata with my best intentions to make sure our daily lives have less cognitive overhead.

+In order to make sure that you can trust dwata, it is completely open source. dwata does not have any hidden telemetry - sends no data to my company (Pixlie, in India) without your explicit permission.
+All product analytics is stored inside dwata and is sent only after you see and confirm.

+I take your privacy very seriously.
+I do not even have OAuth2 apps for Google to access your data - you have to create those yourself (there is documentation in the app).

+AI providers can be run locally if you want to avoid hosted providers like OpenAI, Anthropic, etc.

 ## How do I install dwata?